gruberpatrick/smart_diy/README.md

 - ensure that communication was transmitted through server
 - add package manager for modules
 - prevent interference of multiple media players (when one starts playing suspend all others)
-- let server return answer containing logged in clients
+- let server return answer containing logged in clients <-- In the works right now.
+Documentation will follow soon.

 ## Screenshots